opensearch-project/documentation-website/_data-prepper/pipelines.md

 ### Log ingestion pipeline

-The following example demonstrates how to use HTTP source and Grok prepper plugins to process unstructured log data.
+The following example `pipeline.yaml` with SSL and basic authentication enabled for the `http-source` demonstrates how to use the HTTP source and Grok prepper plugins to process unstructured log data:

 Example `pipeline.yaml` with SSL and basic authentication enabled for the `http-source`: